MythicTeam/Myth/README.md

 Myth
 ====
-A reworked and renamed version of Mythical Mobs
+A reworked and renamed version of <a href="https://github.com/MythicTeam/Mythical-Mobs">Mythical Mobs</a>